peter-woyzbun/querygraph/README.md

 WHERE "Title" IN ('Jagged Little Pill')
 ```

+So the parameter used the unique values of the `alboum` column from
+`mongo_node` to render a list of strings in the form appropriate
-The rendered query is then executed using the `postgres_conn` database
+for a Postgres SQL query.
+The rendered query is then executed using the
-connector and the resulting dataframe is shown below:
+`postgres_conn` database connector and the resulting dataframe is shown
+below:

 | AlbumId | Title              | ArtistId |
 |---------|--------------------|----------|